 Ryan Garnett, Secretary

 Ryan has been involved with the GOGCS in a variety of roles over the past 10+ years and joined the Cannery board in 2014.
 Currently he’s employed as a fundraising consultant working with many large charities across the country.
 He’s always had a passion for charities and is excited to put his talents to work as a member of the board.

-Ralph Turner, Past Chair
+Dave Semple, Past Chair

 Ralph Turner has been in a ‘fishing family’ for most of his life, having worked on his father’s fish collector “Princess Aleta” as deckhand and cook and commercially gillnetted for ten years on the Fraser River and in Rivers Inlet.
 A neighbour to the Cannery site since 1951, Ralph brings firsthand knowledge of the fishing industry and a passion for preserving Steveston’s heritage community to the Board.

 These board members also chair a number of operational committees including the Audience Engagement Committee, Finance and Fund Development Committee, Collections Committee, Maintenance Committee and Membership Committee.

 For more information on volunteering for one of the Society’s Committees or Board of Directors, contact Executive Director Stephanie Halapija

 Stephanie Halapija, Executive Director